alpha-nero1/DotNet-and-React-Tutorial/README.md

 - `dotnet watch run` run a project that is watched.
 - `dotnet tool install --global dotnet-ef --version 5.0.3` globally installed ef.
 - `dotnet ef migrations add Initial -p Persistence -s API` - how you create migrations!
+- `dotnet new classlib -n Infrastructure` - add new project called Infrastructure.
+- `dotnet sln add Infrastructure` - then add it to the solution.
+- `dotnet add reference ../Application` - to add a ref from application to Infrastructure. this is more or less a dependency.

 ## React
 - `npx create-react-app client-app --use-npm --template typescript`